grpc/grpc-swift/Sources/GRPC/Docs.docc/Proposals/0001-stub-api.md

 /// implement ``EchoServiceProtocol`` which refines this protocol.
 However, if
 /// you require more granular control over your RPCs then they may implement
-/// this protocol, or methods from this protocol, instead. public protocol EchoServiceStreamingProtocol: BindableService, Sendable {
+/// this protocol, or methods from this protocol, instead. public protocol EchoServiceStreamingProtocol: RPCService, Sendable {
   func get(
     request: ServerRequest.Stream<EchoRequest>
   ) async throws -> ServerResponse.Stream<EchoResponse>